jaolim/salt-admin-setup/README.md

     - unless: "ufw status | grep '22/tcp'"
 ```

-- makes user named *control* in *admin* and *sudo* groups exists
+- makes sure user named *control* in *admin* and *sudo* groups exists
   - change the hashed password in *init.sls* to a password of your own
     - ```sudo salt-call --local shadow.gen_password 'your password'``` to generate password hash of 'your password' locally
 - makes sure ssh-login is enabled with master's key
 - ensures ufw is installed and enabled with 22 port open for tcp connections